briankariuki/ex_sui/README.md

 [Download](https://github.com/protocolbuffers/protobuf?tab=readme-ov-file#protobuf-compiler-installation) and install the protocol buffer compiler (protoc).

-MacOS users can also install it through Homebrew with
+MacOS users can install it through Homebrew by running the following command:
 ```
 brew install protobuf
 ```
 Other platforms .e.g windows, linux can be installed by following the steps [here](https://github.com/protocolbuffers/protobuf?tab=readme-ov-file#protobuf-compiler-installation).

+## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `ex_sui` to your list of dependencies in `mix.exs`: